 What are the options?

-At 16 your options are still broad.
-You could choose from: -
+At age 16 you could choose from: -

-- A Levels - Level 3 qualifications which use exam based assessments.
-Typically students choose around 3 or 4 subjects to study at this level.
+A Levels - Level 3 qualifications which use exam based assessments.
+Typically students choose around 3 or 4 subjects to study at A level.

-- Apprenticeship - Intermediate (Level 2); Advanced (Level 3); or Higher (Level 4 and above).
-Usually, you will be in paid employment for four or five days per week and study towards a qualification through flexible or online learning.
+Apprenticeship - Intermediate (Level 2); Advanced (Level 3); or Higher (Level 4-6).
+You will typically be in paid employment for four days per week and study towards a qualification through flexible or online learning.